Sonoport/sonoport.github.io/_posts/2015-02-09-sampler-and-delaynode.markdown

 header-img: "/img/norwaytunnel.jpg"
 ---

 Hello again from the Sonoport team!
-Last week we did a tutorial on the [AudioKeys library](https://github.com/kylestetz/AudioKeys), utilizing it to make a qwerty keyboard syntheszier.
+Last week we did a tutorial on the [AudioKeys library](https://github.com/kylestetz/AudioKeys), utilizing it to make a qwerty keyboard synthesizer.
 Now, let's turn that synthesizer into a sampler, and add a delay effect to it.
-While simple in theory, we will see that audio playback in web audio is a bit more involved than creating oscillators.
+While simple in theory, we will see that audio playback in with the webaudio API is a bit more involved than creating oscillators.

 Below is what we will build today.
 Use the **a, j, g and p keys** respectively to play with the drum samples.
-If you are on a touch screen device such as an iOS or Android device, press the blue buttons below the "Click for Sampler" button.
+If you are on a touch screen device such as an iOS or Android device, press the blue buttons below the "Sampler On" button.

-Click the button and press the keys!
+Click the "Sampler On" button to turn on the sampler.

 <div id="buttonWrapper">
   <div class="master-button-div">
     <div class="button-container">
-      <button type="button" id="Play-Sampler-Button2" class="btn btn-info btn-lg button-color">Click for Sampler</button>
+      <button type="button" id="Play-Sampler-Button2" class="btn btn-info btn-lg button-color">Sampler On</button>
     </div>
     <hr style="height:0.02em; visibility:hidden;" />